uizaio/api-wrapper-ruby/doc/ENTITY.md

 ```

 ## Publish entity to CDN
-Publish entity to CDN, use for streaming
+Publish entity to CDN, use for streaming.

 See details [here](https://docs.uiza.io/#publish-entity-to-cdn).

 ```ruby